virajratnakar/FunctionScript/README.md

 Viraj Ratnakar

-💥 Idea Behind This
+💡 Idea Behind This

-What if HTML + JS could be replaced with something like:
+Instead of writing:

+<button onclick="window.open('https://google.com')">Open</button>

+You write:

 button(Open Google, open(https://google.com))

-That’s FunctionScript.
+✨ Simpler.
+Faster.
+More fun.

+⭐ Support

-⭐ If you like this project
+If you like this project:

-Give it a star ⭐ — it helps a lot!
+⭐ Star this repo
+🚀 Share it with others